 This manual provides background information for the Utrecht University Crowd Simulation (UUCS) Unity3D plugin, version 1.2.
 The plugin is compatible with 64-bit Windows applications.
 We optimized this version for Unity3D version 2018.2.10f1.
-NB We have also compiled the plugin for the following operating systems: iOS, Linux and MacOS, and Win32.
+NB We have also compiled the plugin for the following operating systems: iOS, Linux and MacOS.
 Please contact us at firstname.lastname@example.org if you are in need for one of these.

 - Modelling the navigable environment and computing an exact navigation mesh;